ItsAMemeMario/CPSC210_JavaProject/README.md

 - As a user, I want to be able to save my aquarium to file
 - As a user, I want to be reminded to save my aquarium before exiting the game
 - As a user, I want to be given the option to load my aquarium from file when I restart the game

+## Phase 4: Task 2

+I have chosen to implement the second option for phase 4 of this project.
+The CursorModeButton class is the superclass of all buttons which change the cursor mode upon being clicked (check, move, and feed).